0

 Business Event Logging

-• a calculated value*
+• To store a calculated value*.

 Application Logging